Makar: The Scots Makar

 A position of national laureate, entitled The Scots Makar, was established in 2004 by the Scottish Parliament.
 The first appointment was made directly by the Parliament in that year when Edwin Morgan received the honour to become Scotland's first ever official national poet.
 He was succeeded in 2011 by Liz Lochhead.
 Jackie Kay was announced as the third holder of this post in 2016.
 Before Kay was appointed, it was suggested that the role might now only be referred to as the National Poet for Scotland, because of concerns that the word makar had to be explained outside of Scotland.
 Kay states that she argued for retaining the Makar name, which is still used.
 In August 2021 Kathleen Jamie was announced as the fourth holder of the post.

 The city Makars

 In 2002 the City of Edinburgh, Scotland's capital, instituted a post of makar, known as the Edinburgh Makar.
-Each term lasts for three years and the first three incumbents were Stewart Conn (2002), Valerie Gillies (2005), and Ron Butlin (2008, 2011).
-The current incumbent (as of 2021) is Hannah Lavery.
-The previous Edinburgh makars were Alan Spence. and Shetlandic dialect writer and advocate Christine De Luca.
+Each term lasts for three years, starting with Stewart Conn (2002).
+Since then, Valerie Gillies (2005), and Ron Butlin (2008, 2011), Christine De Luca (2014), Alan Spence (2017), Hannah Lavery, (2021) and Michael Pedersen (2024) have held the role.

 Other cities to create Makar posts include Glasgow (Liz Lochhead), Stirling (Magi Gibson, Laura Fyfe) Aberdeen (Sheena Blackhall) and Dundee (W.N.
 Herbert).